Answering Your FAQs About Self-Storage Organization and Packing

-Storing Bikes and Other Metal Items
+How To Store Bikes and Other Metal Items

-Make a timeline leading up to moving day for cleaning out, labeling, and organizing your life before you move.
+Make a storage timeline leading up to the moving day for cleaning out, labeling, and organizing your life before you move.
 Take a little time each week or day to check off the list one room or closet at a time.

-If you’re storing tables and other furniture, remove legs and store tabletops and sofas on end to save space.
+If you’re storing tables and other furniture in storage, remove legs and store tabletops and sofas on end to save space.
 Protect chair legs by wrapping them in packing paper.
 Leave slipcovers on upholstered chairs and cover them with plastic chair covers.
 Tape or tie bed rails together.
 Mark the pieces for easier assembly later.
 Place covers or plastic bags on mattresses to keep them clean during storage.

-Loading Your Self Storage Unit
+Loading Your Self-Storage Unit

 Don’t have a storage unit rented quite yet?
-Prestige Storage has you covered – just find a self storage facility near you to rent your storage space online today!
+Prestige Storage has you covered – just find a self-storage facility near you to rent your storage space online today!